vishakjay/vwc/README.md

 So this is my version of of the 'wc' command or the word count command.It is completely written in rust.

-## Deployment
+## Compiling

-Clone the repository and once the reopsitory has been cloned.Deploy the project in the following way.Find your way to the cloned repository on your system.
+Clone the repository and once the reopsitory has been cloned.Compile the project in the following way.Find your way to the cloned repository on your system.

 ```bash
  cargo build